STREAMS Integrated Intelligent Transport System: Software Architecture

 STREAMS employs a distributed computing software architecture.
 Field hardware such as intersection controllers, video cameras and speed detectors are connected via field processors back to a central application server.
 Users connect to the application server via the workstation software.
 Field communications are via Optical Fibre, DSL, or Wireless connections.

 The software is built in distinct modules for each distinct area of traffic / transport control and monitoring.
 The workstation software communicates to the application server software via a publisher / subscriber model (i.e. workstations subscribe to specifically requested streams of data which are published by the application server).

 The software architecture model is designed to support the software's claim of being an "integrated" Advanced Traffic Management System.
-This breaks away from the inter-operability model, which is multiple ITS systems working in parallel, each performing a discrete function.

-The workstation software is built around a central user interface called "STREAMS Explorer".
-Other specification / reporting applications can all be launched from STREAMS Explorer.

 The transport network data is set up via a GIS (Geographic Information System).
 The GIS allows for a graphical user interface displaying transport network data overlaid on street maps and updating in real-time.

 Adaptive Traffic Management

 STREAMS implements adaptive traffic management through a feature called "Dynamic Plan Selection".
-Depending on the density of traffic (occupancy) and the dominant direction of traffic (for example, inbound, outbound, or bidirectional) on a road, nearby signalized intersections are operated using several predefined traffic plans.
+Depending on the density of traffic (occupancy) and the dominant direction of traffic (for example, inbound, outbound, or bidirectional) on a road, nearby signalised intersections are operated using several predefined traffic plans.
 A user sets up the signal timing and picks the traffic density levels and direction that they apply to.
 Selecting the appropriate signal timing is then automatic.
 When a time-based traffic plan schedule would be inappropriate because of varying traffic levels, STREAMS Dynamic Plan Selection can adapt to unexpected traffic levels as they arise.

-With help from the academic community, STREAMS Smart Motorways offers the coordinated ramp-metering algorithm suite ALINEA/HERO.
+With help from the academic community, STREAMS Smart Freeways offers the coordinated ramp-metering algorithm suite ALINEA/HERO.
 The modular architecture of STREAMS allows Transmax to integrate new algorithms as they become available.
 STREAMS applies the computed metering rates using ramp signal controllers deployed at the roadside.
-Controlling multiple consecutive ramps, ideally the whole motorway, makes it possible to maintain a more consistent motorway flow and prevent flow breakdown.
-Using HERO, STREAMS is able to balance queues across multiple ramps and maximize motorway performance.
+Controlling multiple consecutive ramps, ideally the whole freeway, makes it possible to maintain a more consistent freeway flow and prevent flow breakdown.
+Using HERO, STREAMS is able to balance queues across multiple ramps and maximise freeway performance.